 The rise of low-code/no-code platforms

 Over the past few years, low-code/no-code development has gained significant traction in the software industry.
 The demand for faster development cycles and increased collaboration between technical and non-technical teams has fueled the growth of these platforms.
-Companies of all sizes now use low-code/no-code solutions to expedite their software development processes and empower their employees.
+Companies of all sizes are now turning to low-code/no-code solutions to expedite their software development processes and empower their employees.

 While low-code/no-code platforms provide various tools and capabilities allowing users to construct complex software solutions absent extensive coding expertise, some understanding of their inner workings proves beneficial.
 These platforms commonly furnish preconstructed templates, visual interfaces permitting component manipulation, and workflow visualization, making programming more attainable for non-specialists.
 However, with the proliferation of cloud technologies and interface improvements, low-code/no-code solutions have developed in sophistication, mitigating disparities between specialists and laypersons in the software development process.